ms-iot/piano/README.md

 - Song.xml
     - The song to be auto-played
     - Each note in the song is composed of the keyboard key to be "pressed" and the how long it should be pressed (duration)
-    - Since 'y' was not linked to a note, we used it here for a wait between notes
+    - Since the key 'y' was not linked to a note, we used it here for a wait between notes